 The Million-Mile Journey

-In this lesson, students read quotes and background on European Americans that exemplify their giving traditions.
-Students listen and summarize passages, and then illustrate one person's view or experience and place the illustration and quote on a classroom timeline in relation to the other students' illustrations and quotes (and historical context).
+In this lesson, participants read quotes and background on European Americans that exemplify their giving traditions.
+They listen and summarize passages, and then illustrate one person's view or experience and place the illustration and quote on a classroom timeline in relation to the others' illustrations and quotes (and historical context).
 They each report on their person in timeline order and discuss similarities across European American views.

 - summarize a European American perspective and place in context.

 - illustrate a concept adn viewpoint related to European philanthropy.

 - copies of the quotes and backgrounds of 15 European Americans

 - white paper

 - banner paper set up as a timeline, starting with 1625 and moving in 25-year intervals up to 1850 with space for illustrations and quotes

 - copies of the Vocabulary List from Lesson One

 Halamandaris,Val.
 Caring Quotes: A Compendium of Caring Thought.
 Washington, D.C.: Caring Publishing, 1994.
 ISBN: 1886450013